aktersnurra/emailwiz/README.md

 # My fork of Luke Smith's emailwiz Script for Arch Linux

-An edit of the shell script to work on Arch Linux instead of debian.
+An edit of the shell script to work on Arch Linux instead of Debian.

 # Email server setup script